greymatter-io/helm-charts/docs/Generic Install.md

 ### 1. Install secrets

-Using the `credentials.yaml` file you generated with `make credentials`, or by editing the `secrets/values.yaml` section under `dockerCredentials` to look something like this:
+Generate the `credentials.yaml` file by running `make credentials`, or edit the `secrets/values.yaml` section under `dockerCredentials` with your creds to look something like this:

 ```yaml
 dockerCredentials: